georgesutphin/MCB585-2023/_episodes/02-class-R-data-types-structures.md

 &nbsp;

 R creates a new vector in which each element the sum of the elements with the same index from x and y.
 In essence, R is performing 3 separate "addition" operations and combining the results into a new vector.
-We can mimick this behavior manually:
+We can mimic this behavior manually:

 ~~~